-On January 11, 2021 Altius announced that Lithium Royalty Corporation ("LRC"), of which Altius is a founding investor, had agreed to a US\$40,000,000 investment by New York based private equity firm Riverstone Holdings, as part of a larger US\$70,700,000 offering by LRC.
-Pursuant to this investment Altius exercised its pro-rata equity participation right (through investments in affiliated limited partnership LRC LP I) by committing an additional US\$7,600,000 to maintain its 12.6% stake in LRC.
-Altius also continues to maintain a direct 10% coparticipation right with respect to future LRC royalty level investments and a board nomination right.
+On January II, 2021 Altius announced that LRC, of which Altius was a founding investor, had agreed to a US\$40,000,000 investment by New York based private equity firm Riverstone Holdings, as part of a larger US\$70,700,000 offering by LRC.
+Pursuant to this investment Altius exercised its pro-rata equity participation right (through investments in affiliated limited partnership LRC LP I) by committing an additional US\$7,600,000.
+Altius maintains a direct 10% co-participation right with respect to future LRC royalty level investments and a board nomination right.
 LRC was founded in May 2018 as a private royalty and streaming company focused on the lithium mining sector.
-It is managed through Waratah Capital Advisors Ltd. Since inception, LRC has acquired 17 royalties including both brine and spodumene based projects that are located in Australia, Canada, Brazil and Argentina.
-These assets consist of a cash flowing royalty on Allkem's Mt Cattlin mine, a 1% gross overriding royalty ("GOR") on Sigma Lithium's Grota do Cirilo project, a 1% GOR on Zijin Mining's Tres Quebradas ("3Q") lithium brine project and a 2.5% GOR on Core Lithium's Finniss Project, as well as thirteen other royalty interests.
-During the year and three months ended December 31, 2021 the Corporation invested US\$1,349,000 and US\$5,554,000 (C\$1,722,000 and C\$7,007,000) respectively in LRC.
+It is managed through Waratah Capital Advisors Ltd. During the year ended December 31, 2021 the Corporation invested US\$5,554,000 (C\$7,007,000) in LRC.